 The causes of these sleep problems are many fold.
 They include your child or young person spending less time exercising and being outdoors, spending more time in front of screens (impacting melatonin production), using the bedroom for school work and studies, having no set wake up time or bed time and, understandably, increased levels of stress and worries about the future.

 As the start of term rapidly approaches, many parents are telling us they are already dreading getting their child’s sleep on track and are not sure where to start.
 Fear no longer, we have a great set of tips ready to help so your child is all prepared for their 1st day back.

 For your primary school aged child:

-Two or three weeks before the new term date and your little ones’ go back to school, start to put your child to bed earlier by 15 minutes.
+Before the new term date start to put your child to bed earlier by 15 minutes.

-- At the same time wake them 15 minutes earlier every 2 to 3 days
+- At the same time wake them 15 minutes earlier every day.

 - Repeat this pattern until you reach the time that is right for their child’s morning start time.

 Help them to feel sleepy:

 - Start thinking about your child’s bedtime 1 hour before you want them to be asleep.